-The Board is responsible for setting the strategic direction of the Company and for overseeing and monitoring its businesses and affairs.
+The Board is responsible for setting the purpose, values and strategic direction of the Company and for overseeing and monitoring its businesses and affairs.
 Directors are accountable to the shareholders for the Company's performance.
 The Board's overriding objective is to increase shareholder value within an appropriate framework that protects the rights and enhances the interests of all shareholders, whilst ensuring that the Company is properly managed.
 Directors must fulfil their fiduciary obligations to shareholders, but will also take into consideration the interests of other stakeholders in the Company, including employees, customers, creditors and others with a legitimate interest in the Company's affairs.

 The Board reviews and approves the Company's business plans and guiding policies.
 Day to day management of the Company's affairs and implementation of its strategy and policy initiatives are delegated to the Chief Executive Officer (or equivalent role) and by him or her to other senior executives.
-For guidance, the Board has also developed a broad set of policies (attached as Section 6 to this Policy) describing an employee code and standards of conduct, how to deal with conflicts of interest, disclosure to the investment community, shareholder communication strategy and performance evaluation of the Board.
+For guidance, the Board has also developed a broad set of policies (attached as Section 0 to this Policy) describing an employee code and standards of conduct, the position on bribery, corruption, gifts and donations, how to deal with conflicts of interest, disclosure to the investment community, shareholder communication strategy and performance evaluation of the Board.